jethornton/flexgui/docs_flex/source/jog.rst

 .. note:: Jog Plus/Minus buttons use the `Axis Index`_.
 So `Jog Y Plus` is `jog_plus_pb_1`.

-.. note:: `Jog Mode Selector` reads the ini entry [DISPLAY] INCREMENTS and if not found, only `Continuous` will be an option.
+.. note:: `Jog Mode Selector` reads the ini entry [FLEXGUI] JOG_INCREMENTS and if not found, only `Continuous` will be an option.

 Jog Selected Axis Controls
 --------------------------